nailele/trans/README.md

 Thank you for the opportunity to work on this project.
 I look forward to any feedback or further discussion regarding the project.

----

-Feel free to adjust any parts of this README as needed!